kddubey/cappr/docs/source/motivation.rst

    completion = api_resp[0]["text"]
    print(repr(completion))
    # '\nThe product is difficult to use'
-   # correct!
+   # Correct!

 This usually works well.
 But if you've ever run text generation on a slightly larger scale, then you know that there may be a considerable fraction of cases where the ``completion`` is not actually in ``class_names``.
-For your LLM application to work well, you need to handle these cases.
+For your LLM application to work well, these cases need to be handled.
 So you add:

 .. code:: python